piklock/FAQO/README.md

 • PoW Ending: ~ ca. 330 Days (Estimated: October 2018)
 • Masternode Requirements: 10,000 XLQ
 • Maturity: 30 Confirmations
-• Prefix: ALQO adresses start with the capital letter "A"
+• Prefix: FAQO adresses start with the capital letter "A"

 *the premine is going to be burned on the 1st November 2018